bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ## Exposed Methods

 You are also able to use the built in methods for going to the next, or previous slide using the [template ref](https://vuejs.org/guide/essentials/template-refs.html#template-refs).
 In total there are four methods exposed, but this section only covers `prev()` and `next()`.
-Pause and Resume are mentioned [here](#autoplay-manipulation)
+Pause and Resume are mentioned [here](#autoplay-manipulation).

 1. `prev`: goes to the previous slide, ie, moving to the _left_
 2. `next`: goes to the next slide, ie, moving to the _right_